 - Negligence: This can refer to the irresponsible oversight of management, ownership, or even a fellow coworker.
 It is up to those in leadership roles to maintain a safe working environment; failure to do so many constitute negligence.

-Not only do oil rigs handle flammable substances, but they handle massive quantities of them, allowing for an extremely violent explosion.
+Not only do oil rigs handle flammable substances, but they handle massive quantities of them.

 Employees in close range of the explosion site can suffer death and serious injuries including:

-- Burn Injuries: In some cases of third and fourth degree burns, tissue and even bones can be permanently damaged.
+- Burn Injuries: In cases of third and fourth degree, tissue and bones can be permanently damaged.

 - Brain Injuries: As the equipment on the rig becomes airborne due to the pressure, workers even far from the site of the explosion can suffer catastrophic head injury from falling debris.

 - Spinal Injuries: Falling debris, or the force from the explosion itself, can damage sections of the spine.